keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 ---

-[Lambdas](https://en.wikipedia.org/wiki/Anonymous_function), unlike methods, are functions not bound to any object.
-They are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages.
-However, even [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages that support lambdas, such as Ruby, can greatly benefit from their use.
+[Lambdas](https://en.wikipedia.org/wiki/Anonymous_function) are anonymous (unnamed) functions.
+Unlike _methods_ in [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages, lambdas are not bound to any object.
+Although they are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages, object oriented programming languages that support lambdas, such as Ruby, can greatly benefit from their use.
 This is especially true when it comes to implementing varying behaviors.

 ### The Problem with Non-Lambda Approaches